Editorial Independence

 AND

-2-Drafting the work or revising it critically for important intellectual content;
+2-Drafting the work or reviewing it critically for important intellectual content;

 AND